Doriantorres13/World-Life-Expectancy/README.md

 The data cleaning process involved several key steps to ensure the accuracy and consistency of the dataset:
 - Identifying and Removing Duplicates: Duplicate records were identified based on the combination of Country and Year columns.
 Duplicate entries were removed to prevent data redundancy and maintain data integrity.
 - Handling Missing Values in the Status Column: It was observed that some rows in the Status column were blank.
-The dataset was   updated by cross-referencing countries' statuses from existing records:
+Cross-referencing countries' statuses updated the dataset from existing records:
     - Countries previously marked as "Developing" were updated accordingly.
 - Filling Missing Life Expectancy Values: The dataset contained a few missing values in the Life expectancy column.
   These missing values were imputed by averaging the life expectancy values from the preceding and following years for the same   country, ensuring the continuity and accuracy of life expectancy trends.